gaurav0401/NewsBuzz/README.md

 # NewsBuzz

-NewsBuzz is a news providing web application using news API which  provides news for various categories and we can also search news related to particular topic.
+NewsBuzz is a news-providing website   using HTML, JavaScript and  news API which  provides news for various categories and we can also search for news related to particular topics.

 ## Screenshot 1